German Foreign Minister Heiko Maas makes surprise Libya visit | DW | 27.10.2019

 Fighting in Tripoli has been fierce since Haftar's LNA launched an offensive in April to capture the capital from the internationally recognized GNA.

-The World Health Organization says that nearly 1,100 people have died in the fighting between the GNA and the LNA forces since April.
+The World Health Organization says that at least 1,000 people have died in the fighting between the GNA and the LNA forces since April.

 Read more: France admits it owned missiles found at Libyan militia base